Wichtiger Hinweis

 According to the German government's third participation report (2021), people with disabilities do less sport than people without disabilities.
 However, exercise and sports activities can be a good starting point for people with intellectual, mental and/or physical disabilities to participate in social life.

-As part of the Special Olympics Bavarian State Games 2025 in Erlangen, the "Health for ALL" symposium on Tuesday, May 13 at the Haus der Kirche Kreuz+Quer (Bohlenplatz 1) will therefore focus on access opportunities to sport and exercise for people with disabilities.
+As part of the Special Olympics Bavarian State Games 2025 in Erlangen, the "Health for ALL" symposium on Tuesday, May 13, at the Haus der Kirche Kreuz+Quer (Bohlenplatz 1) will therefore focus on access to sports and exercise opportunities for people with disabilities.
 Anyone interested can register online from now until April 11 (www.lzg-bayern.de/veranstaltungen/fachtag-gesundheit-fuer-alle-zugaenge-zu-sport-und-bewegung-fuer-menschen-mit-beeintraechtigung.html).
 Participation in the event is free of charge.

 The symposium is being organized by Special Olympics Bayern e.
 V., the City of Erlangen and Lebenshilfe Landesverband Bayern e.
 V., among others.